Significant Other (album): Production

 Following the radio success of the band's cover of George Michael's "Faith", the band was determined to record the follow-up to their first album in order to show that they weren't a "Korn ripoff" or a cover band; the band began writing an album which dealt with issues deriving from their newfound fame.
 Producer Terry Date, known for working with Pantera, White Zombie and Deftones, was chosen by Limp Bizkit to produce Significant Other.
 Guitarist Wes Borland stated of Date's production, "he doesn't get overly involved at the 'music' end of things.
 He's a producer who fools with sound and sonically makes everything perfect.
 He gets sounds that translate really well on tape and pretty much completely captures what we do, perfectly."
 The band immediately began recording after the conclusion of the Family Values Tour, despite the insistence of Interscope Records that the band take a break after it.

 Music and lyrics

 Significant Other has been described as a nu metal and rap metal album.
 An early version of "I'm Broke" was recorded for Three Dollar Bill, Yall$, but was left off the album because of how different the song sounded from the rest of that album's material.
 The melody for "Trust?" originated from a melody played in rough form in early 1998, during the Ladies Night in Cambodia tour.
 In response to claims that the lyrics of Three Dollar Bill, Yall$ were misogynistic, Fred Durst, member of Limp Bizkit, toned down his lyrical content on this album, which he described as being more lyrically mature.
 Durst's breakup with his girlfriend inspired the songs "Nookie" and "Re-Arranged".

+Significant Other is Borland's first attempt at using a 7-string guitar, which was inspired by Korn.
+He was officially endorsed by Ibanez and owned several rare models to record the album including the RG7 CST.
+He also used a customized Ibanez Musician MC150PW to fit only four strings, creating a baritone guitar to record "Nookie."
+Sometime in 2000, Borland ended his endorsement with Ibanez and reverted back to using 6-string guitars when recording the next album Chocolate Starfish and the Hot Dog Flavored Water.